Dify Agent Eval Gates

 The evals that make Dify safer to operate.

-A Dify app becomes production-worthy when its tool use, approval behavior, blocked paths, secret handling, and operating limits are testable before the workflow gets more autonomy.
+A Dify app becomes production-worthy when Langfuse can explain the runtime trace and score the MCP contract before the workflow gets more autonomy.

 Health